-2. There are currently two types of pneumococcal vaccine available the market, namely a 23-valent pneumococcal polysaccharide vaccine (23vPPV) and a 7-valent pneumococcal conjugate vaccine (PCV7).
+2. There are currently two types of pneumococcal vaccine available in the market. namely a 23-valent pneumococcal polysaccharide vaccine (23vPPV) and a 7-valent pneumococcal conjugate vaccine (PCV7).
 PCV7 is registered for use in Hong Kong for children up to 9 years whereas 23vPPV for anyone 2 years or above.
 For young children, researchers have demonstrated that pneumococcal conjugate vaccines using several protein carriers are more immunogenic than 23vPPV.
 WHO published a position paper in March 2007 advising governments to consider inclusion of pneumococcal vaccination (PCV7) in national immunisation programme for children, particularly in countries where mortality among children aged less than 5 years is more than 50 per 1000 live births or where more than 50,000 children die annually.
 In Hong Kong, the local incidence of IPD appears lower as compared with most western countries.
-Based on laboratory results from the Hospital Authority, the average annual incidences among children

-獨生防護中心乃衞生署 轄下執行疾病預防 及控制的專業架構 The Centre for Health Protection is a professional arm of the Department of Health for disease prevention and control aged below 2 years and above 65 years were both 7.7 per 100,000 (95%CI = 2 to 13 per 100,000) during the period 2000 to 2004.
+Based on laboratory results from the Hospital Authority, the average annual incidences among children aged below 2 years and above 65 years were both 7.7 per 100,000 (95%CI = 2 to 13 per 100,000) during the period 2000 to 2004.